 A fair decision matters.
 It’s part of the regulatory obligations that insurance firms are under, to deliver the fair treatment of customers.
-And it’s builds trust with consumers as well, who invariably have a finely developed radar for what is fair or not.
-And I think it matters to us personally as well – if you want to be a fair person, you need to be good at walking the talk, by knowing how to make a fair decision.
+And it builds trust with consumers as well, who invariably have a finely developed radar for what is fair or not.
+And I think it matters to us personally as well – if you want to be seen as a fair person, you need to be good at walking the talk, by knowing how to make a fair decision.

 The awareness check helps you weigh up the fairness of a particular decision by asking you to imagine yourself in a very simple situation.
 You have to imagine what decision you would make if you didn’t know anything about the particular consequences of that decision for yourself.

 Let’s use an insurance example, set in a claims department.
 The settlement you’re about to propose to the claimant should be a fair one – it’s what your firm talks about in its code of ethics, what your chief executive means when she talks about integrity, what your boss means when he talks about trust.
 So in weighing up what settlement to propose, you have to imagine that you don’t know anything about how insurance works, that you don’t know anything about the financial resources that you might have to rely on, that you don’t know how well that claim aligned with what was covered.
 You have to make your decision without any information like this.

 What this does is put you in a position whereby you didn’t know anything of the consequences of that decision for yourself, if it was your claim that the decision was about.
 In taking that decision, you have to weigh up whether you would personally be prepared to accept the consequences of your decision, not knowing how great or small they might be.

 It is of course hugely difficult to detach ourselves to this extent, but what it does highlight is that the fairness of a decision is hugely influenced by our own personal willingness to accept the worst, as well as the best, consequences of our decision.

 The Revered Perspective